serbrech/firefix/README.md

 IMPORTANT!
 1. Firefox needs to be CLOSED before running the script!
-2. Remember to open the script in a texteditor and change/enter the UNC path to the PagePlanner 3 server
+2. Remember to open the config.rb file in a texteditor and change/enter the URL to the PagePlanner 3
 3. Run the script as administrator (sudo)

 --